Cumulocity-IoT/cumulocity-compass-widget/README.md

 2. Select the device measurement and fragment in the `Measurement` dropdown
 3. Click `Save`

-The compass widget will refresh each time a new measurement value is sent for the device.
+The compass widget will refresh each time a new measurement value is sent from the device.

+### Sending data to the Compass widget
+The compass widget will listen for the measurement and fragment which you have specified in the configuration options above

+The compass arrow will move to the numeric measurement value which must be between 0 and 360 to represent the arrow rotation in degrees.

+In the 'body' of your Cumulocity measurement, you will need to include the following:

+	    {
+	      measurementseries: The measurement series which has been selected in the compass widget e.g. "weather_station" {
+             measureementfragment: The measurement fragment which has been selected in the compass widget e.g. "wind_direction"
+	         {
+	           value: numeric value from 0 to 360 to represent the rotation of the compass arrow e.g. 270
+	           unit: the unit label  e.g. "degrees"
+             }
+	         .
+	         .
+	    }

+   e.g.

+	    {
+	        weather_station: {
+	          wind_direction: {
+	            value: 270,
+	            unit: "degrees"
+	          }
+	        }
+	        .
+	        .
+	    }

 ### Development - to enhance and test this widget in your local environment
 1. Clone the repository on your local machine using `git clone https://github.com/SoftwareAG/cumulocity-compass-widget.git`.
 2. Run `npm install` to download the module dependencies.